fahimfarookme/fahimfarookme.github.io/_posts/2017-12-01-the-mystery-of-eureka-health-monitoring.md

 ## Learnt or Taught Monitoring?
 Health checks are performed in order to identify and evict unhealthy (i.e. down, unreachable)  microservices from the Eureka server registry.
 However, Eureka servers never send keep-alive requests to their registered clients (as opposed to some [Traffic Mangers](https://community.pulsesecure.net/t5/Pulse-Secure-vADC/Feature-Brief-Health-Monitoring-in-Stingray-Traffic-Manager/ta-p/28516)), instead, Eureka clients send heartbeats to Eureka servers.

-{% include image.html src="/img/eureka-clients-sending-heartbeats-to-server.svg" description="Eureka clients sending heartbeats to server" %}
+{% include image.html src="/img/eureka-clients-sending-heartbeats-to-server.png" description="Eureka clients sending heartbeats to server" style="width: 398px;" %}

 On a side note, I would like to coin the term **Learnt Monitoring** for the approach where servers send keep-alive requests to clients in order to *learn* whether they are healthy; and the term **Taught Monitoring** for the approach where clients send heartbeats to servers in order to *educate* the server on their health status.